ministryofjustice/modernisation-platform/architecture-decision-record/0014-create-ecr-in-the-shared-services-account.md

 Applications using Docker will sometimes need an ECR repo to store their Docker images.
 Since we use a separate AWS account for each application environment, this will need to be in a shared location.

-Some options which were considered -
+Some options which were considered:

 * ECR repository per application in the shared services account
 * Use a service provided by Operations Engineering (there is only Docker Hub currently)
 * Use a hosted service such as Docker Hub